ROCm/HIP/docs/reference/cpp_language_extensions.rst

   int w = props.warpSize;
     // implement portable algorithm based on w (rather than assume 32 or 64)

-Only use ``warpSize`` built-ins in device functions, and don't assume ``warpSize`` to be a compile-time constant.

 Note that assembly kernels may be built for a warp size that is different from the default.
-All mask values either returned or accepted by these builtins are 64-bit unsigned integer values, even when compiled for a wave-32 device, where all the higher bits are unused.
+All mask values either returned or accepted by these built-ins are 64-bit unsigned integer values, even when compiled for a wave-32 device, where all the higher bits are unused.
 CUDA code ported to HIP requires changes to ensure that the correct type is used.

 Note that the ``__sync`` variants are made available in ROCm 6.2, but disabled by default to help with the transition to 64-bit masks.
 They can be enabled by setting the preprocessor macro ``HIP_ENABLE_WARP_SYNC_BUILTINS``.
-These builtins will be enabled unconditionally in the next ROCm release.
+These built-ins will be enabled unconditionally in the next ROCm release.
 Wherever possible, the implementation includes a static assert to check that the program source uses the correct type for the mask.